Brian Nowicki charged in M-46 crash that killed two teens

 The collision caused the Cruze to spin into the eastbound lanes where it was hit by two other cars traveling eastbound.
 Both of the eastbound vehicles were being driven by a husband and wife returning home from a trip.

-Legal options after an accident
+Legal options after a fatal impaired-driving crash

 Michigan is a no-fault state, which means that without having to determine whose fault an accident is, people injured in the crash may qualify for Personal Injury Protection benefits.